seng438-winter-2022/seng438-a1-R41Ryan/seng438-assignment-1--report-template.md

 Jonas Wong
 My plan was to test all the major functions first.
 I decided to test the major functions first instead of finding edge-cases first since knowing all major bugs and issues would make sure that when testing for edge-cases, I would not accidentally re-record the same bug, thinking that it can only be reproduced with a very specific set of steps.
 Testing all the major functions included the PIN, withdrawal, deposit, transfer, and balance inquiry.
 I then went on to testing whether the high-level requirements were followed as those are the most important functionalities to have.
 Lastly, I tested out certain edge-cases that I thought of while doing the other testing.

+Mathew Pelletier
+My plan for high level testing was mostly trial and error, I used the expected major functions of the ATM system as a guide and tested as many different situations I could think of for each function.
 # Comparison of exploratory and manual functional testing

 Text…